ballerina-platform/module-ballerinax-kafka/ballerina/Package.md

 stores and transmits these bytes of arrays in its queue.
 Deserialization does the opposite of serialization in which bytes of arrays are converted into the desired data type.

-Currently, this library only supports the `byte array` data type for both the keys and values.
+Currently, this package only supports the `byte array` data type for both the keys and values.
 The following code snippets show how to produce and read a message from Kafka.
 ```ballerina
 string message = "Hello World, Ballerina";